Tarun-Chandel-Data/openmm-simulation-pipeline/README.md

 MD pipeline for a small-molecule/protein system, used to study binding stability of ligand **WTFA/LIG**.
 System prep via AmberTools (tleap, antechamber), simulation via OpenMM, analysis via MDTraj/cpptraj/MMPBSA.py.

-This repository contains **pipeline code only** — no trajectories, structures, or other simulation data are tracked (see `.gitignore`).
+This repository contains **pipeline code only** — no trajectories, structures, or other simulation.

 ## 1. Environment Setup